GenericMappingTools/gmt/doc/rst/source/pscontour.rst

 provide a second file with network information, such as a triangular mesh used for finite element modeling.
 In addition to contours, the area between contours may be painted according to the CPT.
-Alternatively, the x/y/z positions of the contour lines may be saved to one or more output files (or stdout) and no plot is produced.
+Alternatively, the *x, y, z* positions of the contour lines may be saved to one or more output files (or stdout) and no plot is produced.

 Required Arguments